 These specify how long an order will remain active before being executed or expired.

 - Fill-or-kill (FOK) orders require that the order be immediately filled in its entirety.
 If this is not possible, the entire order is cancelled.
-This is one way to find hidden liquidity.

 - Immediate-or-cancel (IOC) orders require that any part of an order that can be filled immediately is filled, and any remaining shares are cancelled.